jmdtanalyst/MSC_DA_CA2_Transport_Ireland/README.md

 <<<<<<< HEAD
 # Data analysis project:
-# Analysing Transportation System in Ireland, Focused on Bike Sharing in Dublin and Comparing to  equivalent service in Barcelona - Spain.
+### Analysing Transportation System in Ireland, Focused on Bike Sharing in Dublin and Comparing to  equivalent service in Washington, D.C.

 ## Observation